 So should you AMPlify your pages and ads?
 Find out here.

-More often than not, landing pages are where users actually get those ebooks and whitepapers from businesses who offer them in exchange for something in return, like and email address.
+More often than not, post-click landing pages are where users actually get those ebooks and whitepapers from businesses who offer them in exchange for something in return, like name and email address.

 These standalone web pages, which use highly persuasive elements like social proof and benefit-oriented copy to convince visitors to convert, can be a powerful addition to every stage of your funnel.

 In between, lead capture pages help you learn more about those prospects — a lot more.
 Research shows that companies with over 40 post-click landing pages generate 12x more leads.